A to Zebra Health

 Please don't try this at home 〰️ *Hypermobile party tricks* discouraged 〰️

-I have been a nurse practitioner for almost twelve years, but I have lived in a body with faulty connective tissue for my whole life!
+I have been a nurse practitioner for over twelve years but have lived in a body with faulty connective tissue my whole life!
 I think my diagnoses add to my credibility and make me a better practitioner.
-True, I am an advanced practice registered nurse (APRN) with a board certification (BC) as an Adult Clinical Nurse Specialist (ACNS), but I am also a person who knows what it feels like to struggle with a chronic illness (or two!).
-Finally, at 42 years old, I was diagnosed with hypermobile Ehlers-Danlos syndrome and soon after, neurogenic Thoracic Outlet syndrome.
-Like many of you, I had decades of injuries and chronic pain, and often felt dismissed by doctors.
-My goal is to build a clinical resource and networking hub for EDS and Hypermobility care in Austin.
+True, I am an advanced practice registered nurse (APRN) with board certification (BC) as an Adult Clinical Nurse Specialist (ACNS), but I am also a person who knows what it feels like to struggle with a chronic illness (or three!).
+Like many of you, I had decades of injuries and chronic pain and often felt dismissed by doctors.
+I was deeply entrenched in the conventional medical system working as an advanced practice provider for Neurosurgery at a level 1 trauma center, and even I couldn't find a nearby provider to pursue a more complete answer to my chronic nagging symptoms.
+I was fortunate that I had the means to travel to a specialist 4 hours away.
+Finally, at 42 years old, I was diagnosed with hypermobile Ehlers-Danlos syndrome and soon after, Thoracic Outlet syndrome.

 Katie Volkers, APRN, ACNS-BC, hEDS, nTOS